 Instead of apologizing, try to provide support and express empathy by helping them through their situation.
 Let them know that you understand that they are hurting and that you have called an ambulance.
 Ask if there is anything you can do to help.
 But avoid a vague statement like “I’m sorry.”

 I Don’t Think We Need to Call the Police

-Under California law, you are required to report a car accident that results in injury or death.
-If you fail to report the accident, California could suspend your driver’s license.
+Under some state laws, you are required to report a car accident that results in injury or death.
+If you fail to report the accident, the state could suspend your driver’s license.

 Suggesting that an accident should not be reported can be construed as an attempt to hide something.
 For example, an insurer might question whether you were intoxicated and tried to avoid a drug or alcohol test by not reporting the accident.